dmbarbour/glas/docs/GlasNamespaces.md

 ### Translation of Definitions and Namespaces

 When applied to final definitions we can simply convert translate to a rename, i.e. move and link with same map.
-For example, if we define `dst.xyzzy` and our translation is `dst. => bar.` then we actually defined `bar.xyzzy`.
-If this depends on `src.qux` and we translate `src. => foo.` then we actually depend on `foo.qux`.
+For example, if we define `dst.xyzzy` and our translation is `"dst." => "bar."` then we actually defined `bar.xyzzy`.
+If this depends on `src.qux` and we translate `"src." => "foo."` then we actually depend on `foo.qux`.

 ## Private Definitions

-The notion of 'private' methods is not strongly enforced in glas systems.
-It's too easy to bypass with metaprogramming, e.g. the 'load' NSOp.
-However, we can easily resist accidental violations.
-By convention, we might use '~' prefix for private methods or subcomponents, and provide special, searchable syntax for intentional violations.
+In context of modular subcomponents, a private definition is an implementation detail and should not be referenced from outside the module.
+Protection of private definitions can simplify future changes.
+Although the proposed namespace model doesn't have a built-in notion of privacy, it can be supported between simple conventions and lightweight static analysis:

+* We reserve a byte, proposed '~', to indicate private symbols.
+* We introduce '~' only in the rhs of link, move, or translate.
+* If '~' appears in lhs of rewrite, it must also appear in rhs.
+* We analyze for improper '~' prior to evaluation of namespace.
+* We may also analyze to forbid ambiguity between private defs.

+Effectively, these rules enforce a contagion model: a symbol never starts private, but becomes private through a rewrite then remains private indefinitely.

+In addition to the analysis, we need front-end-syntax for introducing privacy.
+One viable solution is to rewrite an 'export' list such as `export foo*, bar, qux as q` into a rename or translation such as `{ "" => "~", "foo." => "foo.", "bar#" => "bar#", "qux#" => "q#" }`.

+*Note:* In practice, analysis of the namespace seems unnecessary.
+It is sufficient to resist accidental violations by forbidding '~' within names in the program syntax.

-## Global Namespace
+## Global Definitions

-We can easily introduce a convention for a 'global' namespace, e.g. such that `global.*` is shared by default between hierarchical subcomponents of an application.
-This can be convenient for integration, reducing need for manual threading of dependencies.

-I think it might be wiser to manually thread some purpose-specific shared spaces instead of one generic 'global' space.
-But we could provide the global space without encouraging its use.
+A namespace ultimately evaluates into one global map of names to defs, but the mixin+translate NSOp makes it easy to isolate and control relationships between subcomponents, e.g. via `{ "" => "foo." }` rewrite for component 'foo'.
+In this context, it might be useful to introduce some conventions for shared or global namespaces, something easily implemented by the front-end glas language compiler.

+For example, a glas language could take `g.*` as the implicit global namespace, and by default rewrite `{ "" => "foo.", "g." => "g." }` for hierarchical component 'foo'.
+This would allow the 'foo' component to both publish some definitions into the global space and access definitions provided.
+The front-end syntax can also let users override the default `g.*` rewrite, letting users sandbox the global namespace.

+Note that the component can both access definitions in the global namespace and add methods to it.
+There is a significant risk of name conflicts when adding definitions to the global namespace, but it can be resolved via manual translations.

+*Note:* We're already doing something like the global namespace for abstract assembly under prefix '%'.
+We could place the global namespace under `%g.*`, but it seems cleaner to keep it separate.

 ## Potential Extensions